Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Nickelodeon Universe is an indoor theme park that can be enjoyed year-round (Photo: Nickelodeon Universe Mall of America)

-Nickelodeon Universe has locations in Minneapolis (at the Mall of America) and in East Rutherford, New Jersey (the American Dream retail and entertainment complex).
+Nickelodeon Universe has locations in Minneapolis, Minnesota, at the Mall of America, and East Rutherford, New Jersey, at the American Dream retail and entertainment complex.
 Rides are themed to Nickelodeon shows and characters.
 Younger kids will love Nick Jr. attractions like Blue’s Skidoo and the Paw Patrol Adventure Bay play area.
-Both locations also have mini golf and an aquarium, and American Dream is home to the largest indoor water park in North America.
+Both locations also have mini golf and an aquarium.
+American Dream is also home to North America’s largest indoor water park.

-HOTEL REVIEW: What to Know about Nickelodeon Hotels and Resorts Riviera Maya
+HOTEL REVIEW: What to know about Nickelodeon Hotels and Resorts Riviera Maya

 More from FamilyVacationist: